Recall, if you will, the classic 1960s hippie.

 If you’re into the music of that period, you might think of the Monterey Pop Festival, Woodstock or even Altamont, when the bad vibes grew murderous.

-A movie fan might recall the rambling, longhaired biker Billy from “Easy Rider,” memorably played by Dennis Hopper.
+A movie fan might recall the rambling, longhaired biker Billy from the seminal “Easy Rider,” memorably played by Dennis Hopper.

 Or you could just roll all those hippie memories together into musician David Crosby, twist the ends, give him a lick (probably not a good idea) and light up.

-Then the 1980s comedown, man.
-On the run from the FBI, a paranoid Crosby bottomed out on cocaine and heroin, going to prison for nine months on drugs and weapons charges, where he got clean and rocked the jailhouse band.
-This was the start of his second act, which included losing his liver to hepatitis and a decade plus worth of reunion tours with his former bandmates before eventually alienating all of them (Stills, Nash and Young no longer speak to him, he says.)
-Oh, and he donated sperm to Melissa Etheridge and her partner, resulting in two children.
+Then there was the 1980s comedown, man.
+On the run from the FBI, a paranoid Crosby bottomed out on cocaine and heroin, going to prison for nine months where he got sober and rocked the jailhouse band.
+This marked the start of his second act, which included losing his liver to hepatitis and a decade plus worth of reunion tours with his former bandmates before eventually alienating all of them (Stills, Nash and Young no longer speak to him, he says.)
+He also found time to donate sperm to Melissa Etheridge and her partner, resulting in two children.

 Oh, and he's got a fairly rabid Twitter account that tends to get him into trouble.

-When Crosby calls Style Weekly on the phone, and before the “mans” really start flowing, I break the ice by telling him that the day before, while learning his signature tuning for “Guinnevere” on guitar, a whole litter baby foxes emerged in my back yard and played in broad daylight.
+When Crosby calls Style Weekly on the phone, and before the “mans” really start flowing, I break the ice by telling him that the day before, while learning his unusual signature tuning for “Guinnevere” on guitar, a whole litter of baby foxes emerged in my backyard and played in broad daylight.

 “The last ten years of CSN, we weren’t friends.
 We were not happy with each other.
 I did not feel I could take my songs there, so I had some saved up,” he says.
 “But the main thing, when I write with other people, it always broadens the possibilities.
 It’s like two painters with different palettes and different colors.
 When you paint together, you make a better painting.
 But I’m very picky about who I do it with [laughs].”

-Watching the candid and often poignant new documentary, “Remember My Name,” one gets a portrait of a fortunate and humbled guy who’s come a long way toward self-acceptance.
+Watching the often poignant new documentary, “Remember My Name,” one gets a sense of a lucky and humbled guy who’s come a long way, over many decades, toward self-acceptance.